About vision impairment, low vision and blindness

 - genetic conditions like albinism and retinitis pigmentosa

-- illnesses that happen to some very premature babies or babies that have particular problems during their birth
+- illnesses that happen to some very premature babies or to babies that have particular problems during birth

 - conditions like paediatric glaucoma or cataracts and cancers like retinoblastoma

 - infections with particular viruses during pregnancy – for example, rubella, cytomegalovirus, sexually transmitted infection, toxoplasmosis and so on

 Early signs and symptoms of vision impairment

-Children who have vision impairment might have normal-looking eyes.
-Often, it will be something about a child’s behaviour or the way he uses his eyes that makes you think there might be a problem with the way he sees.
+Children with vision impairment might have typical-looking eyes.
+It might be something about a child’s behaviour or the way they use their eyes that makes you think there’s a problem with their vision.

 Most babies start to focus on faces and objects by 4-5 weeks of age.
 By about 6-8 weeks, most babies will start smiling at the familiar faces and things they see.
-But if a baby has a vision impairment, you might notice she has trouble doing this.
+But if a baby has vision impairment, you might notice they have trouble doing this.

-- eyes move quickly from side to side (nystagmus), jerk or wander randomly
+- Their eyes move quickly from side to side (nystagmus), jerk or wander randomly.

 - They don’t seem to make eye contact with family and friends.

-- eyes don’t react to bright light being turned on in the room
+- Their eyes don’t react to bright light being turned on in the room.

-- pupils seem white or cloudy rather than black – you might notice this in photos.
+- Their pupils seem white or cloudy rather than black – you might notice this in photos.

 An older child might:

-- hold things up close to her face
+- hold things up close to their face

-- say she is tired or rub her eyes a lot
+- say they’re tired or rub their eyes a lot

-- turn or tilt her head or cover one eye when looking at things up close
+- turn or tilt their head or cover one eye when looking at things up close

 - get tired after looking at things up close – for example, reading, drawing or playing handheld games

 - seem to see better during the day than at night

-- seem clumsy – for example, she might knock things over or trip often.
+- seem clumsy – for example, they might knock things over or trip often.

 Diagnosis of vision impairment

-Getting a diagnosis is the first step to the right intervention.
+Getting a diagnosis is the first step to the right intervention, the earlier the better.